Arts and culture in figures

 Representative bodies

-In 2021, global recorded music revenues posted growth of 18.5%.
-Digital revenues have increased steadily over the past few years and streaming continued to be the dominant format globally, accounting for 65.0%.
-(IFPI, 2022)
+In 2023, global recorded music revenues grew by 10.2%.
+This was the ninth consecutive year of global growth.
+Digital revenues have increased steadily over the past few years and streaming continued to be the dominant format globally, accounting for 67.3% of global recorded music revenues after increasing by 10.4% in 2023.
+By the end of that year, there were 667 million users of paid subscription accounts globally.
+(IFPI, 2024)

 Source: IFPI